ann20502/commercehub/readme.md

 - Create a cloud storage bucket and fill the name in `ch-etl` `application.properties`

+- Create a cloud task queue with the following name:
+    - etl-queue

 - Fill up settings (mostly auth related) in `application.properties` of below services:
     - ch-linker
     - ch-resource-server